sirko-io/engine/README.md

 ### Users on mobile devices

-In order to save a battery of users on mobile devices the engine ignores such users.
+Navigation on mobile devices might be different, thus, to make correct predictions for desktop and mobile users we need to split them in the prediction model.
+It might be developed later.

 ### Browser support